Real-normalized differentials and the elliptic Calogero-Moser system: The elliptic Calogero-Moser system

-Let $N$ be the degree of the restriction of the theta function from $J(\G)$ to any translate of the elliptic curve $E$ generated by $U$.
-Since any algebraic function on an elliptic curve can be expressed in terms of the elliptic $\sigma$ function, we can write
+Let now $N$ be the degree of the restriction of the theta function from $J(C)$ to the elliptic curve $E$ generated by $U$.
+Then the restriction of the theta function of $J(C)$ to $E$ can be written as a product in terms of its zeroes using the elliptic $\sigma$ function:

-where $f$ is a suitable non-vanishing holomorphic function.
-Substituting this expression into (\ref{utheta}) implies that $u$ is of the form (\ref{u_ansatz}).
-The Baker-Akhiezer function is a meromorphic function of $x$. {}From lemma \ref{genform} it then follows that $q_i(t)$ in (\ref{restriction}) satisfy the equations of motion of the CM system.
+for $t$ and $Z_0$ fixed, where $f$ is non-zero (and of course depends on $t$ and $Z_0$ holomorphically), and $x_1(t),\ldots x_N(t)$ are the zeroes of the restriction of the theta function of $J(C)$ to the corresponding translate of $E$.
+Substituting this expression into \eqref{utheta} implies that $u$ is of the form \eqref{u_ansatz}.
+The Baker-Akhiezer function is a meromorphic function of $x$. {}From lemma \ref{genform} it then follows that $q_i(t)$ in \eqref{restriction} satisfy the equations of motion of the CM system. \begin{rem} For the last statement a weaker version of lemma \ref{genform} suffices, because from the definition of the Baker-Akhiezer function it follows that it has monodromy given by